ableda/OccuSense/README.md

 ## Firebase Server

   The Firebase folder contains all the necessary code and instructions to deploy the same server that we currently have for the OccuSense system.
 The server is very important as it brings together all the independent sensor systems into rooms and serves as a great user friendly way to use the system.
 The independent sensor systems can also be used without a server, but extra code has to be added to keep room occupancy without the server.
 The sensor systems only send +1 and -1s to the server, not room counts.
 The server puts together the ins and outs of the different sensor systems in one room.

+## Reports

+  The Reports directory contains the reports that we did throughout the course of the course.
+It includes the three testing days we had as well as the final users's manual which offers a detailed description of the final system.
+Each testing has the test plan and the test report.
+In the first one we did the Arduino library to collect data from the thermal sensor.
+In the second testing we put together all the elements of the project (server, raspberry pi and Arduino).
+Finally in the third we showed that the whole system worked well.